DataDeanmon/UCI-HAR-Dataset/README.md

 ## R Code

 The run_analysis.R file within this repo contains the R code to produce the tidy data set called x_Summary.txt.
-The R code assumes that the source data has been downloaded from the [UCI Machine Learning Repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and saved to the current working directory.
+The R code assumes that the source data has been downloaded from the [UCI Machine Learning Repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and saved to the current working directory and maintains the subdirectory from the UCI download.

 Source the R code with the following command: